benjystanton/benjystanton.github.io/about.md

 layout: page
 title: About
 permalink: /about/
+excerpt: About me, my work experience and speaking experience.
 ---

 <p class="lede">My name is Benjy Stanton and I’m an interaction designer at <a href="http://www.swirrl.com/" aria-label="Swirl">Swirrl</a>.</p>